HE-Arc/webapp-server/files/templates/README-ror.md

 There is a demonstration video from @dhh on [youtube](https://www.youtube.com/watch?v=n0WUjGkDFS0).

+Before installing rails 5, uninstall the previous rails version.

     $ gem install --prerelease rails
     $ rails --version
     Rails 5.0.0.beta1

 I've tested it (locally) and it's neat!
 The websocket will be hard to set up on the srvz-app machine, sadly.

+## Dropping the database

+The database cannot be dropped, instead you have to drop the schema and then recreate it.
+Rake doesn't have a task that do that.
+In case you're stuck with a broken beyond repair schema do this:

+    $ psql -h postgres -U $POSTGRES_USERNAME $POSTGRES_USERNAME
+    Password for user ...: $POSTGRES_PASSWORD

+    => \dn
+      List of schemas
+      ...
+    => DROP SCHEMA schemaname CASCADE;
+    => CREATE SCHEMA schemaname;

+That should do it.

 {% include 'README-footer.md' %}